 - 1.5.5.2 Assignment of a Secretariat to ANSI.
-Any request that the assignment of the administration of a secretariat be assumed by ANSI accept a secretariat shall demonstrate that the following criteria are met: affected interests have made a financial commitment for not less than three years covering all defined costs incurred by ANSI associated with holding the secretariat, and: - 1.
-The affected technical sector, organizations or companies desiring that the U.S. hold the secretariat
+Any request that the assignment of the administration of a secretariat be assumed by ANSI accept shall demonstrate that the following criteria are met: - 1.
+The affected technical sector, organizations or companies desiring that the U.S. hold the secretariat request that ANSI perform this function; - 2.
+The relevant U.S. TAG has been consulted with regard to ANSI's potential role as secretariat;

-- request that ANSI perform this function; - 2.
-The relevant U.S. TAG has been consulted with regard to ANSI's potential role as secretariat; and - 3.
-ANSI is able to fulfill the requirements of a secretariat; and- - 3.4.
-The affected interestsed parties have made a financial commitment for not less than three years covering all defined costs incurred by ANSI associated with holding the secretariat. - 1.5.5.3 Delegation of a Secretariat to an External Organization.
-Any request that the assignment of the administration of a secretariat be delegated to an external organization, rather than ANSI, shall demonstrate that the following criteria are met: - 1.
-Evidence of a strong U.S. materially affected party interested in holding the secretariat has been documented and the relevant U.S. TAG has been consulted with regard to the external organization's potential role as secretariat. - 2.
+- 3. ANSI is able to fulfill the requirements of a secretariat; and - 4.
+The affected interested parties have made a financial commitment for not less than three years covering all defined costs incurred by ANSI associated with holding the secretariat.

+1.5.5.3 Delegation of a Secretariat to an External Organization.
+Any request that the assignment of the administration of a secretariat be delegated to an external organization, rather than ANSI, shall demonstrate that the following criteria are met:

+- 1. Evidence of a strong U.S. materially affected party interested in holding the secretariat has been documented and the relevant U.S. TAG has been consulted with regard to the external organization's potential role as secretariat. - 2.
 The external organization is a member of ANSI and has committed to encourage its members to join ANSI. - 3.
-The external organization has sufficient documented technical and administrative competence. - 3.4.
-The external organization has sufficient experience in administering a secretariat on behalf of ANSI or agrees to be mentored by ANSI, to ANSI's satisfaction, to ensure that they are properly trained to carry out their responsibilities. - 4.5.
-Evidence of support for the external organization seeking to hold the secretariat by members of ANSI impacted by the standards area for which the secretariat is sought has been documented. - 5.6.
-The external organization has made a financial commitment for not less than three years covering the costs associated with holding the secretariat, including the defined costs incurred by ANSI for administrative support and oversight of the delegated secretariat. - 6.7.
-The external organization agrees that, should it be unable to continue to serve, it will provide fifteen (15) months prior written notice to ANSI of its intent to relinquish. - 7.8.
-The external organization has agreed to comply with the requirements associated with ANSI oversight of the activities of all parties holding secretariats in accordance with 1.6. - 8.9.
+The external organization has sufficient documented technical and administrative competence. - 4.
+The external organization has sufficient experience in administering a secretariat on behalf of ANSI or agrees to be mentored by ANSI, to ANSI's satisfaction, to ensure that they are properly trained to carry out their responsibilities. - 5.
+Evidence of support for the external organization seeking to hold the secretariat by members of ANSI impacted by the standards area for which the secretariat is sought has been documented. - 6.
+The external organization has made a financial commitment for not less than three years covering the costs associated with holding the secretariat, including the defined costs incurred by ANSI for administrative support and oversight of the delegated secretariat. - 7.
+The external organization agrees that, should it be unable to continue to serve, it will provide fifteen (15) months prior written notice to ANSI of its intent to relinquish. - 8.
+The external organization has agreed to comply with the requirements associated with ANSI oversight of the activities of all parties holding secretariats in accordance with 1.6. - 9.
 The external organization has committed in writing to comply with all applicable rules, regulations and policies of ANSI and ISO. - 10.
 The external organization has agreed to complete mandatory training offered by ANSI to support compliance with ISO and ANSI procedures governing the administration of the international secretariat. - 11.
-The external organization has agreed that the person(s) administering the Secretariat shall be a U.S. citizen (or seeking U.S. citizenship) residing in the U.S., or a U.S. citizen (or seeking U.S. citizenship) living or working abroad, or otherwise legally authorized to work in the U.S. (which would also include lawful permanent residents and individuals in the U.S. on temporary work visas). - 9.12.
+The external organization has agreed that the person(s) administering the secretariat shall be a U.S. citizen (or seeking U.S. citizenship) residing in the U.S., or a U.S. citizen (or seeking U.S. citizenship) living or working abroad, or otherwise legally authorized to work in the U.S. (which would also include lawful permanent residents and individuals in the U.S. on temporary work visas). - 12.
 A mutually acceptable written agreement between ANSI and the external organization concerning the terms and conditions of the secretariat assignment has been executed, providing, in part, that the external organization shall not assign or delegate any of its responsibilities to a third party without the prior approval of ANSI and, as appropriate, the AIC.